Mathematics

 The fx-991 CW is substantially more expensive than the other models.
 However, it has the advantage that it can solve some types of equation, and students are allowed to use this function to check their working in the GCSE exams and in the GCSE Further Maths exams.

-Students taking A-level Maths must have an fx-991 CW, so some parents prefer to also purchase this for their child’s GCSE calculator to save buying twice.
+Students taking A-level Maths must have an fx-991 CW, so some parents prefer to purchase this as their child’s GCSE calculator to save buying twice.

 Key Stage 3